 Compatibility

 This plant has no conflicts — it’s great for shrimp tanks, fish tanks, and everything in between.
 (Fry love this stuff.)
+Remember, though it grows fastest at cooler temperatures, it’s also able to survive in a wide range.
+That means it’s compatible with most-any other flora or fauna species in freshwater tanks.

 It’s especially good for those attempting to breed fish, shrimp, or anything else.
 Infusoria grow abundantly on Java Moss — among the most effective ‘first foods’ for any aquatic organism.